balena-os/balena-supervisor/docs/API.md

 ## HTTP API reference

-The supervisor exposes an HTTP API on port 48484 (`RESIN_SUPERVISOR_PORT`).
+The supervisor exposes an HTTP API on port 48484 (`BALENA_SUPERVISOR_PORT`).

-**All endpoints require an apikey parameter, which is exposed to the application as `RESIN_SUPERVISOR_API_KEY`.**
+**All endpoints require an apikey parameter, which is exposed to the application as `BALENA_SUPERVISOR_API_KEY`.**

-The full address for the API, i.e. `"http://127.0.0.1:48484"`, is available as `RESIN_SUPERVISOR_ADDRESS`. **Always use these variables when communicating via the API, since address and port could change**.
+The full address for the API, i.e. `"http://127.0.0.1:48484"`, is available as `BALENA_SUPERVISOR_ADDRESS`. **Always use these variables when communicating via the API, since address and port could change**.

-Alternatively, the Resin API (api.resin.io) has a proxy endpoint at `POST /supervisor/<url>` (where `<url>` is one of the API URLs described below) from which you can send API commands to the supervisor remotely, using your Auth Token instead of your API key.
+Alternatively, the balena API (api.balena-cloud.com) has a proxy endpoint at `POST /supervisor/<url>` (where `<url>` is one of the API URLs described below) from which you can send API commands to the supervisor remotely, using your Auth Token instead of your API key.
 Commands sent through the proxy can specify either an `appId` to send the request to all devices in an application, or a `deviceId` or `uuid` to send to a particular device.
 These requests default to POST unless you specify a `method` parameter (e.g. "GET").
 In the examples below, we show how to use a uuid to specify a device, but in any of those you can replace `uuid` for a `deviceId` or `appId`.

 The API is versioned (currently at v1), except for `/ping`.